Frequently Asked Questions: Cardiovascular Sonography

 14. Can I complete the Associate Degree Sonography Programs part-time?

-The related course work can be completed part-time, but once you are admitted to the program it is a full-time commitment.
+The related course work can be completed part-time, but once you are admitted to the program it is a full-time, day only commitment.

 15. What day and approximate time are the day classes?

 Sonography classes/clinical are daytime and usually over by 4:00 p.m. depending on the semester.
-Students taking general education requirements may be longer.
+Students taking general education requirements may have longer days.

 16. Where do students complete their clinical training?